shamasis/homebridge-volumio/README.md

 First of all you should already have installed `Homebridge` on your device.
 Follow the instructions over at the [HomeBridge Repo](https://github.com/nfarina/homebridge)

-To install the `homebridge-volumio` plugin simply run `sudo npm install -g homebridge-volumio`
+To install the `homebridge-volumio-audio` plugin simply run `sudo npm install -g homebridge-volumio-audio`

 ### Configuration